QUICK AND EASY CHOCOLATE PUDDING

 Avocado: To achieve a creamy consistency, avocado should be perfectly ripe.

-Agave: You can substitute agave with maple syrup.
+Maple: You can substitute it with agave or date syrup.

 Rice milk: You can use other plant-based milk like almond, soy, or oat.